 By permission of the publisher.
 From Berman L: Atlas of Anesthesia: Critical Care.
 Edited by R Miller (series editor) and RR Kirby.
 Philadelphia, Current Medicine, 1997.

 Pulmonary function tests are the best indicators of clinical status and response to therapy.
-In patients over 5 years of age, spirometry should be done routinely and at times of clinical decline.
+In patients over 5 years of age, spirometry should be done routinely and whenever clinical decline is suspected.
 In infants, respiratory status can be monitored by using a raised-volume rapid thoracoabdominal compression technique, which generates a partial flow-volume curve.
-In children 3 to 6 years of age, the multiple breath washout procedure can be used to generate a lung clearance index as a measure of ventilation inhomogeneity (1).
+In children 3 to 6 years of age, the multiple breath washout procedure can be used to generate a lung clearance index as a measure of ventilation inhomogeneity (9).

 Screening oropharyngeal or sputum cultures should be done at least 4 times/year, especially in patients not yet colonized with P. aeruginosa.
 Bronchoscopy/bronchoalveolar lavage is indicated when it is important to precisely define the patient’s lower airway microbial flora (eg, to direct antibiotic selection) or to remove inspissated mucus plugs.